quixio/quix-streams/docs/kafka.md

 ### Checkpointing

 We can think of Kafka temporary storage as a processing queue for each partition.
 Consumer groups read from this queue and regularly commit offsets to track which messages were already processed.
-By default, this is done by the Quix SDK automatically, but you can override that by manually committing an offset when you are done processing a set of rows.
+By default, this is done by Quix Streams automatically, but you can override that by manually committing an offset when you are done processing a set of rows.

 ``` python
 topic_consumer = client.create_topic_consumer('Telemetry', commit_settings=CommitMode.Manual)